“Known for our capabilities. Chosen for our compassion.”

 Video Head Impulse Test (vHIT)

-This test measures your balance when rapid head movements are occurring.
+Our audiologists use this test to measure your balance when rapid head movements are occurring.
 Goggles are worn to measure your eye movements.
+By conducting this test, audiologists are able to identify if the patient has a peripheral vestibular deficit.

 Auditory Brainstem Response (ABR)